 The Bottom Line

 Suppose you work in an industry where employer workers’ compensation responsibilities apply.
-Risk Managers offer Workers’ Compensation, a type of insurance that provides wage replacement and medical expenses to employees injured during work.
+Risk Managers, LLC offer Workers’ Compensation, a type of insurance that provides wage replacement and medical expenses to employees injured during work.
 Furthermore, workers’ compensation insurance helps protect employees from the potentially devastating costs of work-related accidents, and it can also help protect the business owner from the expensive costs of employee claims.